exasol/virtual-schemas/jdbc-adapter/doc/develop-dialect.md

 ### Preparing Integration Test

 1. Create a dedicated user in the source database that has the necessary access privileges
-2. Create credentials for the user with which
+2. Create credentials for the user under which the integration tests run at the source
 3. Make a local copy of the [sample integration test configuration file](../integration-test-data/integration-test-sample.yaml) in a place where you don't accidentally check this file in.
 4. Edit the credentials information
 5. [Deploy the JDBC driver(s)](deploy-adapter.md#deploying-jdbc-driver-files) to the prepared bucket in Exasol's BucketFS